Oh Se-jung: Career

 Staying in California, Oh worked as a researcher at the Palo Alto Institute of Xerox until 1984, in which he returned to Korea to work as a professor at the Department of Physics and Astronomy in Seoul National University (SNU).
 He then worked as a research at the International Center for Theoretical Physics from 1987.
 During this time, he was a visiting researcher and professor at the University of Michigan and University of Tokyo, respectively.
 Returning to SNU, he was the head of the Planning Lab under the College of National Sciences.
 He later served as the director of the Multi-Systems Research Center for Excellence of the Ministry of Science and Technology with the last several years overlapping as the director and later vice chairman of the Korean Federation of Science and Technology Societies.
 His next position was as the founding president of the Institute for Basic Science.
 He left to pursue the president's office at SNU, where he scored highly in the policy evaluation before losing to Sung Nak-in, who became the 26th president of SNU.
-Oh worked in politics before again applying for and eventually getting the position at SNU as the 27th president.
-He was inaugurated on February 8, 2019.
+Oh worked in politics before again applying for and eventually getting the position at SNU as the 27th president He was inaugurated on February 8, 2019. while also becoming the 10th chairman of the (Seoul National University Foundation).